jumpnow/jumpnowtek-site/_drafts/mender-wandboard-notes.md

     KERNEL_IMAGETYPE = "zImage"

 e) Mender also wants to know the dtb to load.
-To do this mender parses the Yocto **KERNEL\_DEVICETREE** variable and attempts to determine the dtb from this.
+To do this a mender build script parses the Yocto **KERNEL\_DEVICETREE** variable and attempts to determine the dtb from this.

-If you currently build more then one dtb with your kernel by specifying more then one dtb in **KERNEL\_DEVICETREE**, then mender will choose the last one.
-Maybe this is what you want, maybe not.
-I suggest only declaring one dtb.
+If you currently build more then one dtb by specifying multiple dtbs in **KERNEL\_DEVICETREE**, then mender will choose the last one in this list to load and pass to the kernel.
+Maybe this is the dtb you want.
+Probably it is not.
+I suggest only declaring one dtb in **KERNEL\_DEVICETREE** and doing separate builds for boards requiring a different dtb.

-Whatever you decide, this definition needs to be in a place where both the kernel recipe and the mender recipe can see it, so either machine conf or local.conf.
-I chose local.conf for this one.
+The **KERNEL\_DEVICETREE** definition needs to be in a place where both the kernel recipe and the mender recipe can see it.
+So either machine conf or local.conf will work.
+I chose local.conf for this.

-    KERNEL_DEVICETREE = "am335x-bonegreen.dtb"
+    KERNEL_DEVICETREE = "imx6q-wandboard-revb1.dtb"

-f) Mender needs to know the boot storage device.
-For the BBB either the SD card or the eMMC.
+f) Mender needs to know both the u-boot storage device and the rootfs storage device.
+Usually these are the same device, but even if they are, u-boot and the Linux kernel may have different names for them.

+The Wandboard SD card on the SOM is such a device.

+For u-boot the device is **mmc0**.
+For linux it is **mmc2** (/dev/mmcblk2).

+Mender is equipped to accommodate this.

+For linux, use this declaration in local.conf

+    MENDER_STORAGE_DEVICE = "/dev/mmcblk2"

-For the SD card, put the following in local.conf
+And for u-boot, use the following lines also in local.conf

+    MENDER_UBOOT_STORAGE_INTERFACE = "mmc"
-    MENDER_STORAGE_DEVICE = "/dev/mmcblk0"
+    MENDER_UBOOT_STORAGE_DEVICE = "0"

-g) Mender needs some additional storage partitioning details also in local.conf
+g) Mender needs some additional storage partitioning details in local.conf.
+The assumption here is a  device at least 4GB in size.

     IMAGE_ROOTFS_SIZE = "1048576"
     MENDER_STORAGE_TOTAL_SIZE_MB = "3616"